sbplat/Macro-API/CONTRIBUTING.md

 Thanks for taking the time and effort to contribute to this project! :sparkles:

 We are excited to see your code in this project! :star2:

+## License

+By contributing to this project, you agree that your contributions will be licensed under its [BSD 3-Clause License](LICENSE).